psyc201b/PSYC-201B/pages/syllabus.md

 2. **Weekly problem-sets (20%)**
     - ~8 total, ~2-3% each
     - attempting and submitting weekly problem-sets to Github Classroom, alone or with peers
-    - working with other students to help each other out (and possibly extra-credit)
+    - working with other students to help each other out (and earning up-to 10% extra-credit)
     - demonstrating improvement by updating your submissions based on instructor feedback
 3. **Midterm problem-set (20%)**
     - attempting and submitting the midterm problem-set to Github Classroom, alone